jogit82/adopt-a-pet-react-router/README.md

 # adopt-a-pet-react-router

 Adopt A Pet is an app created to test my understanding of React Router.
+You should be familiar with object deconstruction in JavaScript.
 Specifically, this is a pet adoption website that allows users to view all the animals of a particular species and view the profiles of specific animals.

 ### App's functionality: